 Storage Instructions

-• Let the beet pancakes cool completely before storing leftovers.
-These can be stored in an air tight container or Ziploc bag for 3 days at the fridge or for up to 3 months in the freezer.
+• Let the beet pancakes cool entirely before storing leftovers.
+These can be stored in an air-tight container or Ziploc bag for 3 days in the fridge or for up to 3 months in the freezer.

-• To reheat, microwave for increments of 15s or place them in the toasted to defrost.
+• To reheat leftover pancakes, microwave them in 20-second increments or place them in the toaster to defrost.

 Serving Suggestions and Substitutions

-You can serve these pink pancakes as breakfast or snack.
-For babies under 2 years of age, you should not add any extra source of sugar, these are perfectly sweet using only beets and bananas for this age.
-Here are some great ways to serve to baby, toddler and kids:
+You can serve these pink pancakes as breakfast or as a snack.
+Here are some great ways to serve to baby, toddlers, and kids:

-• Serve with fruit – cut up berries, bananas, cooked apples.
+• Serve with fruit – cut-up berries, bananas, and cooked apples.

-• Cut into strips and serve with natural nut butter: Drizzle some on the top of serve as a dip!
+• Cut into strips and serve with natural nut butter.
+Drizzle some on the top of it, or serve as a dip!
 Peanut and almond butter are our favorites.
 If you need a nut-free option, you can serve sunflower seed butter (unsweetened).

 • Cut in half and served for baby-led weaning (6+ months).